wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.17.2 =
+* Added additional TwentyTen style fixes.
+* Search widget improvements - default sort attribute and order can be set.
+* Added ability to do "open ended search"
+* Changed draw_property_search_form() to allow default sort attribute and sort order.
+* Added Danish translation
+* Improved the UI on the settings page, especially in the Developer tab
+* Added ability to mark attributes as numeric or monetary, which will make WPP format them properly when displayed on the front-end.
+* Added function to (optionally) disable the WordPress update_post_caches() function from being ran on the property overview page
+* Moved a lot of help text from the body of the settings page into the dropdown "Text" tab

 = 1.17.1 =
 * Fix to searching - when a single numeric value is in search, system looks for exact match, not "like" match as with strings.